Link to PDF

 of the owner) of the venue where the match is being played.

-In the interest of sportsmanship, the home team captain should make every
+interest of sportsmanship, the home team captain should make every

 attempt to provide adequate and equal space for the visiting team to